iobis/manual/name_matching.md

 ### Taxon Match Tools Overview

+See the table below for a summary of the different tools available.

 | Tool | Advantage | Disadvantage |
 |-----------|---------------------|-----------------|
 |WoRMS taxon match | Accessible online, Does not require coding knowledge | Requires rematch information back to your data |